Kotlin/kotlindl/README.md

 [![Kotlin](https://img.shields.io/badge/kotlin-1.4.32-blue.svg?logo=kotlin)](http://kotlinlang.org)
 [![Slack channel](https://img.shields.io/badge/chat-slack-green.svg?logo=slack)](https://kotlinlang.slack.com/messages/kotlindl/)

 KotlinDL is a high-level Deep Learning API written in Kotlin and inspired by [Keras](https://keras.io).
-Under the hood it is using TensorFlow Java API.
-KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras models for inference, and leveraging transfer learning for tweaking existing pre-trained models to your tasks.
+Under the hood, it uses TensorFlow Java API.
+KotlinDL offers simple APIs for training deep learning models from scratch, importing existing Keras models for inference, and leveraging transfer learning for tailoring existing pre-trained models to your tasks.

-This project aims to make Deep Learning easier for JVM developers, and to simplify deploying deep learning models in JVM production environments.
+This project aims to make Deep Learning easier for JVM developers and simplify deploying deep learning models in JVM production environments.

 Here's an example of what a classic convolutional neural network LeNet would look like in KotlinDL: